AnkeG/TaskTracker/README.md

 Tracnking timer for tasks and projects.
 Save logs into a csv file

 To-do:
-1. pie charts for report
+1. adding a pull-down button for an anlysis section
-2. adding a pull-down button for an anlysis section
+2. update pie chart every second with clock